alireza-mh/join/README.md

 - utilize localStorage for candidate data storage (as your backend) and merge it with existing API data
 - spin up a NodeJS server

 If the external API is too slow, make sure it's not visible or felt by the user, find a way to make load/wait time a pleasure.
+Maybe kitten paws loader?

 ## Tech Stack
-Use ReactJS with TypeScript, test your code with a preferred library of your choice, also feel free to choose either unit tests or E2E tests with Cypress
+- Use ReactJS with TypeScript
+- Test your code with a preferred library of your choice (feel free to choose either unit tests or E2E tests with Cypress, *we prefer the latter*)
-Linter, CSSinJS is a plus
+- Linter, CSSinJS is a plus

 ## Instructions